kylechanpols/precinct_electoral_results/README.md

 This project shows the electoral results in 2020 and 2016 presidential elections by precinct in California to allow campaign managers identify target precincts to mobilize support.

 ## Data Sources
-Precinct-level electoral results and shapefiles from [Voting and Election Science Team (VEST)](https://dataverse.harvard.edu/dataverse/electionscience)
+Precinct-level electoral results and shapefiles from [Voting and Election Science Team (VEST)](https://dataverse.harvard.edu/dataverse/electionscience).

-Data source is too big to be hosted on github, consult me if you want the data files for replication purposes.
+The data source is too big to be hosted on github, consult me if you want the data files for replication purposes.

 ## How to use